 - VSCO stands for “Visual Supply Company” and was founded in 2011.

-- The app is primarily designed to recreate the look of film camera with specific presets for different models and manufacturers.
+- The app is primarily designed to recreate the look of film camera photography with specific presets for different models and manufacturers.

 - It’s not a “social network” per se, but it does have social features.

 - It has a subscription-based model where basic editing tools are available for free on the app while the rest of the app, including its video features, is only available with an annual fee of $19.99.

 Should Parents Be Concerned About VSCO?

 While you may have heard the term “VSCO girl,” usually a scornful term for a hipster with more fashion sense than common sense, VSCO has the same concerns as other photography-based apps such as Instagram:

 - Photographs may be unintentionally revealing; they may tell viewers where a person lives, what school they go to, the layout of their home, or other information you may not want to share on the app.